-The most important step of learning how to practice self-care is by making it a priority in your schedule.
+The most important step in learning how to practice self-care is by making it a priority in your schedule.
 Make a date with yourself and clear the calendar for that time.
 Whether it’s one hour or eight, making time for yourself is important.

 STEP 2: Schedule Childcare

 To practice self-care, you must get someone else to watch those kiddos for a while!
 Set up care for your child(ren) a few days in advance.
-If you’d like to find free childcare, ask your spouse, a family member, or a friend to watch your child.
+If you’d like free childcare, ask your spouse, a family member, or a friend to watch your child.
 You can also see if another mom/parent is willing to do a childcare swap (i.e., you watch their little one for a few hours, and in exchange, they will babysit your child on another day).
 You can also go with paid childcare by hiring a babysitter or enrolling your child in daycare.
 Some cities now have “drop-in” daycare options, as well.

-STEP 3: Make Your Self Love List
+STEP 3: Make Your Self-Love List

 STEP 4: Drop Off Your Child(ren) and Savor The Freedom

 After your kiddos have been settled into their childcare and you are alone, take a moment to savor this feeling of freedom.
-It’s okay and totally normal to feel a bit confused, maybe even sad, particularly if this is a new experience for you.
+It’s okay and normal to feel confused, maybe even sad, particularly if this is a new experience for you.
 But remember that the healthier you are, the healthier they will be.
 Remind yourself that it is good to practice self-care and take time for yourself, apart from your children.
 If you have to, write this truth down or speak it out loud as a prayer, intention, or on a phone call with a trusted friend.

 STEP 5: Get Grounded